mcollu/scube/docs/source/sec_how_scube_works.rst

 **Key Features:**

-- It leverages the capabilities of the software WEIS by NREL `Link <https://weis.readthedocs.io/en/latest/>`__
+- It leverages the capabilities of the software `WEIS <https://weis.readthedocs.io/en/latest/>`_ by NREL
-- Can be used to benchmark a given offshore wind turbine tower design, or to support its design
+- Can be used to benchmark a given offshore wind turbine tower design, or to support its preliminary design
 - Simple input spreadsheets for: tower characteristics, environmental characteristics, analysis and/or design criteria to be checked
-- Simple input/output spreadsheets
+- Simple output spreadsheets

 How does it work?
 =================